DeFiCh/ain/test/functional/README.md

 - `P2PConnection` is the class used to connect to a defid.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the DeFi Blockchain node application logic.
-For custom behaviour, subclass the P2PInterface object and override the callback methods.
+For custom behavior, subclass the P2PInterface object and override the callback methods.

 - Can be used to write tests where specific P2P protocol behavior is tested.